-All of us at one time or another have experienced the online phenomenon of behavioral targeting.
-Ads and articles that mysteriously show up in your feed that directly correlate with your most recent personal likes or dislikes… otherwise known as behavioral targeting.
+We have all experienced the online phenomenon of ads and articles that mysteriously show up in our feed that directly correlate with our most recent personal likes or dislikes… otherwise known as behavioral targeting.

-Through this, it’s easy to suspect that platforms such as Facebook or Google might somehow be listening in on conversations that you have had either on the phone, via email or even instant messenger.
+It’s easy to suspect that Facebook and Google are listening in on our phone conversations, scanning our email, and even reading our private conversations on instant messenger.
 After all, how else would they know where you have been thinking of taking that next vacation or the types of new cars you and your friends have been discussing recently?

 Are you ready?
 You told them.

-If you watched the 2020 docudrama The Social Dilemma on Netflix, you know that through your online activities like Google searches, social media likes/dislikes, and app downloads, an online personality profile has been building for years.
-Predicting your behaviour with your data collected has become a Trillion Dollar industry with YOU as the commodity.
+If you watched the 2020 docudrama The Social Dilemma on Netflix, you know that through your online activities including Google searches, social media likes/dislikes, and app downloads, an online personality profile has been building for years.
+Predicting your behavior with the data collected has become a trillion-dollar industry with you as the commodity.

-Don’t despair, undenounced to most, there are numerous ways to minimize your data footprint and get your privacy back.
-These include using private browsers like TOR, opting out of interest-based advertising (yes this is possible) or installing tracker blockers like Disconnect.me.
+Don’t despair!
+Unbeknownst to most, there are numerous ways to minimize your data footprint and get your privacy back.
+These include using private browsers like TOR, opting out of interest-based advertising (yes, it’s possible!), or installing tracker blockers like Disconnect.me.

-With this being said, we should not need to take measures on our own to protect personal privacy – our privacy protection should be built into the collecting organization’s system, as the default.
+That said, we shouldn’t always have to take measures into our own hands to protect our personal privacy.
+It should be built into the collecting organization’s system as a default.

 We didn’t want to be yet another tech company collecting data from its users.
 Through our use of Privacy by Design architecture, no inadvertent data is ever collected, retained, or disseminated.
 We only collect the information needed to confirm your identity and your compliance with exam rules.
-Unlike other proctoring solutions, we put the privacy of the individual first.
+Unlike other proctoring solutions (and most tech companies), we put the privacy of the individual first.

 With Integrity Advocate, you will never be a commodity.